Microsoft Excel vs Apple Numbers for iOS review

 You tap on cells in Excel to edit data, and can choose between four on screen keyboards: Numbers, Date and Time, Text, and Functions.
 The keyboard changes based upon what cell you have selected, but a shortcut on the top of the keyboard changes the cell type.

-Aside from that we find Microsoft Excel to be swift and fast to edit data, even large amounts of data.
-Anybody who works with Microsoft Excel documents on a regular basis will be pleased with the implementation here.
+We find Microsoft Excel to be swift and fast to edit data, even large amounts of data.
+Anybody who works with Microsoft Excel documents on a regular basis will be pleased with the implementation of Excel on an iPad.

 Numbers vs Excel: using the built-in templates